COVID-19-Mobility-Data-Network/mobility/README.md

   * **Data sparsity** occurs when observations for some routes of travel are missing, making it difficult to generalize observed mobility patterns for routes of travel that are unobserved.
 We address data sparsity by fitting mobility models to the data that are observed and then inferring travel for unobserved routes based on estimated model parameters.

   * The **spatial scale** of the mobility data is often different from that needed by the epidemiological model.
-Functions in this package account for differences in spatial scale by aggregating travel patterns to a larger spatial scale or extrapolate them to a smaller one using distance and population size covariates.
+Functions in this package account for differences in spatial scale by aggregating travel patterns to a larger spatial scale or extrapolating them to a smaller one using covariates such as distance and population size.

   * **Statistical uncertainty** in the travel patterns found in human mobility data results from the variance in a naturally stochastic process.
 Depending on the method used to collect the mobility data and the subset of the population represented, measurement error and observation bias also have an impact.
 To facilitate integration of mobilty model uncertainty into disease models, we provide model fitting and simulation tools that allow researchers to simulate the mobility process according to the distribution of estimated model parameters.